opencog/atomspace-dht/README.md

 5 - DeleteUTest
 6 - MultiPersistUTest
 ```
- * The failing tests are:
+ * The only test that always fails is:
    + `7 - MultiUserUTest` crashes with bizarre realloc bug.
 One
      report is
      [bug#38041 in guile](https://debbugs.gnu.org/cgi/bugreport.cgi?bug=38041).